Government advice for employment FAQs

 If a company’s workload has greatly reduced due to the impact of coronavirus, what are the best next steps to consider?
 Reduced hours, redundancies or the Job Retention Scheme?

 Utilising the Government’s funding support through the Job Retention Scheme is recommended.
 This will help you retain your employees for the post coronavirus responsibilities, while supporting them financially.
 However, this may not always be the best option for a company, depending on its employees’ skills and responsibilities.
 It is important to consider the obligations under the employment contracts and the employer’s business needs before taking any steps.
 This will help identify whether reduced hours are possible through the coronavirus period.
-If redundancies are necessary then you can continue to claim for a furloughed employee who is serving a statutory or contractual notice period, since 1 December this is no longer allowed.
+If redundancies are necessary then although it was preciously possible continue to claim for a furloughed employee who is serving a statutory or contractual notice period, since 1 December this is no longer allowed.
 Also grants cannot be used to substitute redundancy payments.
 It’s important to remember that the selection of furloughed employees should be completed fairly and also communicated before decisions are made.

 What is Emergency Volunteer Leave and how long does it last for?